 The police officer who pulled us over told us that Armenia “loves tourists,” so instead of confiscating Nick’s driver’s license he would let us go if we paid him 10,000AMD ($20USD) in cash.
 Seemed super legit..

 It’s scary to get pulled over in another country especially if you’re not super familiar with the laws and the system.
 In doing a little research, I discovered that police bribery is somewhat common so we always made sure to have some cash on us just in case.
 If you find yourself being bribed, one of my readers from Armenia suggests asking for a paper proof or even to proposing to go to the police office.
 He says the police will back down eventually.

 Personally, I would be a little nervous to push back against a police officer but if you feel comfortable, this really is the best option so that you don’t perpetuate the issue.
 The best way to eliminate your chance of getting pulled over is to stay under the speed limit.

 DON’T TAKE PICTURES OF THE POLICE

-While Nick was outside of the car dealing with our infraction, I was trying to get an InstaStory from the rearview mirror (haha).
-The officer looked up, saw me and got super pissed.
-He marched over, took my phone, deleted the photo, went into my recently deleted folder, deleted it again and then checked all of my social media.
+While Nick was outside of the car dealing with our infraction, I was trying to get an InstaStory from the rearview mirror.
+The officer looked up, saw me and got so mad.
+He marched over, took my phone, deleted the photo and then went into my recently deleted folder, deleted it again and he even checked all of my social media.
 He was not happy.